LennardKrause/DrawSaintMask/README.md

  ## What to do:
  - move and reshape a circle and a rectangle to cover the beamstop shadow

- ## Additionally:
+ ## Has buttons to:
+ - mask negative values (Pilatus Detectors)
+ - mask horizontal lines (Bruker Photon II Detector)
- - mask circular regions
+ - mask rings, corners etc.

+ ## Add circular region masks
    - black circle masks the area it covers
    - green circle unmasks the area it covers
+   - artistic arrangements are welcome
-   - follows hierarchal order (smaller overwrites larger)
+   - follows hierarchal order (small > large)
- - mask negative values on Pilatus Detectors
- - mask horizontal lines on a Bruker Photon II Detector

  ## Good to know:
+ - the initial rectangle & circle will always be on top
- - objects are allowed to cover the image only partly
+ - objects are allowed to be placed anywhere
  - to mask a corner
    - cover the corner with a black circle
    - move the green circle outside of the image area